Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-You can't always get what you want.
-As the Chinese proverb says: "All cats love fish but fear to wet their paws".
-We may be tempted by something, but if it means taking a risk, we may be more cautious.
-We need to be brave and take a chance if we want to achieve our goals.
+We shouldn't be ostentatious about our wealth and possessions.
+As the Chinese proverb says: "When you go to buy, don't show your silver".
+It's best to be humble and prudent when it comes to money, as it will help you to stay grounded in the face of success.

 <!-- </quote> -->